-As well as a two-way bike path and new footpath, it includes new sections of seawall, lookout points and seats at Ōmarukaikuru / Point Jerningham, and this is currently under construction.
-We're expecting the work in this area to be completed in May 2020.
+As well as a two-way bike path and new footpath, it includes new seawalls, lookout points and seats at Ōmarukaikuru / Point Jerningham.
+This area is currently under construction and scheduled to be completed by the end of August 2020.

-The section of new walking and biking paths beyond Ōmarukaikuru / Point Jerningham to Little Karaka Bay will also be completed in May.
+New walking and biking paths beyond Ōmarukaikuru / Point Jerningham to Little Karaka Bay are already in use.